Multi-graded nilpotent tuples: Introduction

 The non-zero components of the multi-grading of $V$ induce a $k$-dimensional (generalized) Young diagram $\Lambda$, that is, a multi-dimensional Young diagram in a natural way and call every corresponding $k$-graded nilpotent tuple $\Lambda$-shaped, thus.

-Our main results gives a complete and explicit answer to a standard Lie-theoretic question: Are there only finitely many $\Lambda$-shaped multi-graded nilpotent pairs up to base change by a Levi respecting the grading?
+Our main result gives a complete and explicit answer to a standard Lie-theoretic question: Are there only finitely many $\Lambda$-shaped multi-graded nilpotent tuples up to base change by a Levi respecting the grading?

 The methods of proof are mainly taken from Representation Theory of finite-dimensional algebras.
 For each generalized Young diagram $\Lambda$, we define a so-called multi-staircase algebra $\A(\Lambda)$ in Section \ref{ssect:translation} which generalizes the concept of staircase algebras as in \cite{B4}: we define a quiver $\Q(\Lambda)$ whose vertices are in bijection to the boxes of $\Lambda$; and there is an arrow from vertex $i$ to vertex $j$ if the box corresponding to $i$ is an above neighbour of the box corresponding to $j$ in one of the $k$ directions of $\Lambda$.
 Then $\A(\Lambda)$ is defined to be the path algebra of $\Q(\Lambda)$ with (roughly speaking) all commutativity relations which are determined by the squares of $\Lambda$.
 The above posed question is then answered by discussing the representation types of all multi-staircase algebras which leads to our Classification Theorem. \begin{classtheorem} Let $\Lambda$ be a generalized proper $k$-dimensional Young diagram.
 The multi-staircase algebra $\A(\Lambda)$ is \begin{enumerate} \item of finite representation type if and only if $\Lambda$ is listed as a (generalized) Young diagram in Theorem \ref{thm:stair_rep_type} (a) or Theorem \ref{thm:tri_stair_rep_type} (a),